Artasov/xexamai/README.md

 - This application is intended for educational purposes
 - Ensure that AI assistance is allowed in your situation
 - Follow honesty and academic integrity rules
-- OpenAI API key is stored locally and not shared with third parties
+- API keys are stored locally and not shared with third parties

 ## 🔧 For Developers